Nodit MCP Server

 The Nomad MCP Server is a Golang-based implementation of the Model Context Protocol (MCP) designed to facilitate seamless integration between AI assistants and HashiCorp Nomad, a workload orchestrator.
 By serving as a bridge, the Nomad MCP Server enables AI-driven workflows to interact directly with Nomad clusters, providing capabilities such as querying job statuses, managing workloads, and automating infrastructure operations.
 This integration empowers developers to build intelligent assistants and agents that can perform real-time orchestration tasks, enhance DevOps automation, and streamline cloud-native application management.
 The server’s primary role is to expose Nomad data, API endpoints, and operational tools to AI clients, thus enabling context-rich and actionable interactions that boost productivity and operational efficiency in development environments.

-folder exists but its contents are not accessible from the main page.)
+folder exists but its contents are not accessible from the main page.)resources

-concept is implied by MCP, but not detailed here.)
+concept is implied by MCP, but not detailed here.)tools

 Provides developers with up-to-date context about infrastructure health, deployments, and resource utilization directly via AI tools.